The strangeness of Ishigami's letters in 容疑者Xの献身 ('The Devotion of Suspect X')

 'It will probably rain tomorrow' / 'I think it will rain tomorrow'

-In the same vein, 'He will go' would be translated as:
+In the same vein, students would translate 'He will go' as:

 kare wa iku darō

 'He will probably go' / 'I think he will go'

 Unlike the categorical nature of the English, this gloss conveys the judgement that future actions are not certain.

 While this convention works well on the whole, in one important case it falls down badly.
 That is when 'will' indicates volition rather than prediction.
 In English, a speaker who says 'I'll go' is not indicating future probability; he/she is expressing the intention to go.
 The listener can assume that, barring exceptional circumstances, the speaker has made a decision or even a commitment to go.
 In order to indicate volition or intention, the English sentence should actually be translated into Japanese as 私は行く watashi wa iku or, better still, 私が行く watashi ga iku.
 This uses the grammatical present tense to refer to a future action and indicates certainty.

 When Japanese high-school students interpret 'I will go' as 私は行くだろう watashi wa iku darō 'I'll probably go', they are getting the message wrong. だろう darō denotes a high probability of the speaker going but doesn't indicate a decision or commitment to go.
 In a situation where it was absolutely essential that someone should go, a person who could only say 私は行くだろう watashi wa iku darō 'I will probably go' in Japanese would be either pressed to give a stronger assurance or passed over in favour of someone else.